 Our singing or voice lessons are offered in private, one-on-one instruction.
 The Music Collection has instructors available to teach everything from today’s artists to classical arias.
 Students learn proper breathing technique, how to project, and of course have proper pitch.
 We also offer the option to pursue exams in the Royal Conservatory of Music.
 Our students have the option of performing in one of our two recitals and local festivals.

-Leanne obtained her “Voice Technique & Musicianship” specialist certification from Berklee College Of Music (based in Boston, MA) which focused on vocal technique, music theory and ear-training.
-She enjoys teaching many genres; including pop, musical theatre, rock, folk, traditional and jazz.
-She performs in the local music scene through-out the year as a solo singer for many different venues (weddings, dinner music, local productions, corporate parties, tribute shows, back-up vocals, sporting events, tv specials & fundraisers) She was a showcased singer for “Our Divas Do Christmas”, “NSO Silver Ball” and “Frosty Festival” this past year.
-She has an extensive background and formal training in voice, piano and acoustic guitar with 6 different instructors over a 12 year duration and was an active competitor on a provincial/national level for several years.
-Some of her past achievements include: Making the top 30 in Canadian Idol in 2006, reigned the “2006 NL Teen Karaoke Idol” – awarded $5000 and a cd recording, and winning the “O’Reilly’s Pub Teen Open Mic” in 2005.
+Leanne obtained her “Voice Technique & Musicianship” specialist certification from Berklee College Of Music (based in Boston, MA) in 2013 which focused on vocal technique, music theory and ear-training.
+She recently attended the “Vocal Pedagogy Professional Workshop 2018” (acquiring the professional development course on campus) at the Boston Conservatory.
+She enjoys teaching many contemporary genres; including pop, (classic) rock, soul, folk, NL, musical theatre & jazz.
+She performs in the local music scene through-out the year as a solo singer for many different venues (weddings, dinner music, local productions, pub matinees, corporate parties, tribute shows, back-up vocals, sporting events & fundraisers) She was a showcased singer for “Our Divas Do Christmas” in 2006/2016/2017.
+She was also a featured performer in local shows such as; The “NSO Silver Ball” The “Frosty Festival” and touring theatre shows “Summer Of Love”, “How Sweet It Is; James Taylor” and “1975”.
+She has an extensive background and formal training in voice, piano and acoustic guitar and was an active competitor on a provincial/national level for several years.
 She was also the lead singer for a well-known local band, “Miss Conduct” (a top 40 cover band) playing in the downtown scene from 2011-2013.
-Leanne is thrilled to be spending her eighth year as vocal coach.
 She thoroughly enjoys working with kids and teens in helping them hone their skills and encouraging them to express themselves.
-Her lessons include the focus on singing technique, diaphragmatic breathing, body alignment, physical relaxation, diction & vowel articulation, overcoming performance anxiety, confidence building, basic theory for singers, and maintaining vocal health.
+Her lessons include the focus on singing technique, diaphragmatic breathing, body alignment, physical relaxation, diction & vowel articulation, overcoming performance anxiety, confidence building, theory for singers, and maintaining vocal health.
 She also provides beginner guitar lessons for vocalists who want to learn how to accompany themselves through the use of chords, finger-picking/strumming techniques, easy guitar tab, beginner theory, and learning how to sing and play at the same time.

 Allan Locke attained a B.Mus. in Theory/Composition from MUN in 2005, whereby he was named to the Director's List "in recognition of sustained academic and musical excellence".
 His primary instrument at MUN was classical guitar, though he sings and plays many other instruments proficiently.
 Allan has been teaching at the Music Collection for ten years, and he has been performing, writing, and recording all types of music for almost twenty years.
 Allan has performed with many musical ensembles, including the MUN Jazz Band and the MUN Festival Choir, and he currently plays with the band Miss Conduct.
 Allan has also attained a Master of Employment Relations degree from MUN in 2010.

-As of May 2017, Rebecca will be a graduate of Memorial University with a major in music and a minor in mathematics, studying piano under Timothy Steeves.
-Her entire life, Rebecca has had her mind set on teaching music as her life long career plan.
-She began her own lessons at the age of four and has completed the Royal Conservatory Program up to level 9.
-Starting in high school, Rebecca has taught numerous students of all ages and levels, from preschool aged children to middle aged adults, in theory and techniques in piano and voice.
-As well, she taught rhythm, theory, and techniques in snare drum, bass drum, and glockenspiel in her local army cadet corps for four years.
-Rebecca knows how important it is to understand and work with the needs of her students on an individual basis, and she strives to provide a comfortable and enjoyable learning experience in every lesson.
+Rebecca is a graduate of Memorial University with a major in music and a minor in mathematics, studying piano under Timothy Steeves.
+Their entire life, Rebecca had their mind set on teaching music as their life long career plan.
+In high school, Rebecca completed the Royal Conservatory program up to level 9, and has taught numerous students of all ages and levels, from preschool aged children to middle aged adults, in theory and techniques, piano and voice.
+As well, they have taught rhythm, theory and techniques in snare drum, bass drum, and glockenspiel in their local army cadet corps for four years.
+Rebecca knows how important it is to understand and work with the needs of their students on an individual basis, and strives to provide an inclusive and enjoyable learning experience in every lesson.

 Private Music Lessons